jsymons/base-python-curriculum/unit-21-file-management/lesson-10-get-filename-with-max-lines/README.md

 # Get Filename with Max Lines

-Write a function, that receives one or many file paths as parameters and returns the name of the file with max amount of lines.
+Write a function that receives one or many file paths as parameters and returns the name of the file with max amount of lines.

 Example: